NVIDIA/libcudacxx/docs/readme.md

 ## libcu++ is Heterogeneous

-libcu++ work across your entire codebase, both in and across host and device code. libcu++ is a C++ Standard Library for your entire system, not just Everything in `cuda::` is `__host__ __device__`.
+The NVIDIA C++ Standard Library works across your entire codebase, both in and across host and device code. libcu++ is a C++ Standard Library for your entire system, not just Everything in `cuda::` is `__host__ __device__`.